 Firearms Information for New California Residents

-Any person who moves into California and who brings any pistol, revolver, or other firearm capable of being concealed upon the person is considered to be a "Personal Handgun Importer" and is required to do one of the following within 60 days:
+Pursuant to Penal Code sections 17000 and 27560, any person who moves into California with a firearm is considered a "Personal Firearm Importer" and is required by California law to do one of the following within 60 days:

-- Sell or transfer the handgun(s) to a California licensed firearms dealer or to another individual using a California licensed firearms dealer to conduct the transaction.
+- Sell or transfer the firearm to a California licensed firearms dealer or to another individual using a California licensed firearms dealer to conduct the transaction; or

-- Sell or transfer the handgun(s) to a California police or sheriff's department.
-Persons choosing this option should contact the law enforcement agency for instructions prior to transporting the handgun(s) to the agency.
+- Sell or transfer the firearm to a California police or sheriff's department.
+Persons choosing this option should contact the law enforcement agency for instructions prior to transporting the firearm to the agency.

-Any person transporting handguns in California is required under California law to transport those handguns unloaded and in a locked container other than the glove compartment or utility compartment of a vehicle.
+Any person transporting handguns into California is required under California law to transport those handguns unloaded and in a locked container other than the glove compartment or utility compartment of a vehicle.

-Please be aware that failure to comply with these mandated handgun requirements could result in criminal prosecution (Penal Code Section 27590).
+Failure to comply with California law could result in criminal prosecution (Pen.
+Code, § 27590).